Start hunting game birds

 Clean and cook your birds

 In Oregon it’s illegal to “waste” game, so if you’re successful in your hunt you’d better be ready to clean it and cook it up.
-The how to hunt articles referenced above includes instructions for how to field dress and clean your birds.
+The how to hunt articles referenced above include instructions for how to field dress and clean your birds.

 Go hunting!